martincartledge/martins-blog-deprecated-/content/blog/am-i-smart-enough-to-be-a-software-developer/index.md

 If you are currently employed as a software developer, let me take a moment to tell you this: *You are smart enough to be where you are*.

 Looking to break into the industry?
-Feel like you do not have what it takes If you work hard at it, you will land a job, *You are smart enough*.
+Feel like you do not have what it takes?
+If you work hard at it, you will land a job, *You are smart enough*.

 At the end of the day, we are all human beings.